ledeniz/telebro/README.md

 # Telebro
-Alerts you via Telegram if one a certain webserver is not available.
+Alerts you via Telegram if a certain webserver is not available.

 ## Description
 A simple python script, which checks certain URLs (read from `config.yml`) and triggers a Telegram chatbot in case